michei69/smule-desktop/README.md

 - [x] Implement follow and unfollow apis (im lazy)
 - [x] Move one-liner css classes to inline styles
 - [x] ~~Pitches may go offscreen~~ (fixed)
+- [x] Create new solo / duet / group
+- [x] Load sound filter template and file data
+- [x] Upload new recordings to the site
+- [x] Upload performances to the site
+- [ ] Reverse engineer the meta file
+- [ ] Apply sound filters and whatever to your recording
 - [ ] Pitch calculation and the other funny stuff that's nice to have
 - [ ] Encrypted store with electron's `safeStorage`
 - [ ] Combine voice with the song
-- [ ] Create new solo / duet / group
-- [ ] Uploading recordings to the server
 - [ ] Social stuff
 - [ ] Chat feature eventually maybe (probably wont)
 - [ ] Explore stuff